 By staying informed and in control, you will help safeguard your firm from potential litigation and maintain good client relations.
 When problems begin to develop, contact your professional liability carrier or attorney.

-Randy R. Werner, J.D., LL.M./Tax, CPA is a Loss Prevention Specialist with CAMICO.
+Randy R. Werner, J.D., LL.M./Tax, CPA is a Loss Prevention Executive with CAMICO.
 She responds to CAMICO loss prevention hotline inquiries and speaks to CPA groups on various topics.

 Engagement letters help to improve CPA-client communications by allowing you to document the engagement effectively and help protect yourself from future litigation.
 This template pack contains 12 FREE sample letters on topics such as client creditworthiness, tax services, bookkeeping, disengagement and much more.
 Download your sample letters today!